Behind the Seizure®: No-cost epilepsy gene panel testing program

 - Genetic epilepsies may be hiding behind non-specific symptoms.
 Language delay, motor disturbance, and intellectual impairment are often comorbidities and useful indicators for molecular genetic testing.2

-Some participants in the Behind the Seizure program are diagnosed 1 to 2 years sooner than reported averages.
+Some participants in the Behind the Seizure program are diagnosed 1 to 2 years earlier than reported averages.
 Healthcare professionals must confirm that patients meet certain criteria to use the program.
 All testing and services are performed by Invitae.

 While third parties and commercial organizations may provide financial support for this program, tests and services are performed by Invitae.
 Healthcare professionals must confirm that patients meet certain criteria to use the program.
 Third parties and commercial organizations may receive de-identified patient data from this program, but at no time would they receive patient identifiable information.
 Third parties and commercial organizations may receive contact information for healthcare professionals who use this program.
 Genetic testing is available in the US and Canada.
 Healthcare professionals and patients who participate in this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use, or support any other products or services from Invitae or from third parties or commercial organizations.